CGX-GROUP/librttopo/README.md

 The callbacks are as simple as possible while still allowing for backend-specific optimizations.

-The backend interface is an opaque object and callabcks are registered into it using free functions.
-This is to allow for modifying the required set of callbacks between versions of the library without breaking backward compatibility.
+The backend interface is an opaque object and callbacks are registered into it using free functions.
+This is to support modifying the required set of callbacks between versions of the library without breaking backward compatibility.